Monday, February 25, 2019

 4. Rahul Bose has a voice cameo in Gully Boy as the father of the rich girl where Murad works.
 Reema Kagti had a voice cameo in Bombay Talkies.

 5. Gully Boy has two Eminem references.
 There is a poster of Eminem in his poetry diary.
-At some other stage, Moeen calls him Saleem Shady, similar to Eminem's Slim Shady.
+Moeen calls him Saleem Shady at some other stage, similar to Eminem's Slim Shady.

 6. Safeena has a friend named Suhani who is studying to be a doctor.
-There was another medical student named Suhani in Saathiya who also stayed in Mumbai and then eloped with her boyfriend.
+Another medical student named Suhani in Saathiya also stayed in Mumbai and then eloped with her boyfriend.

-7. Some of the supporting cast members in Gully Boy, including Ikhlaque Khan and Sheeba Chadha, have also been present in Zoya Akhtar's previous films.
-There is also Ashish Sawhny who plays the doctor here and was Tanvir in Luck By Chance.
-MC Sher's band member is named JD similar to KD in Rock On!!.
+7. Some supporting cast members in Gully Boy, including Ikhlaque Khan and Sheeba Chadha, have also appeared in Zoya Akhtar's previous films.
+Ashish Sawhny, who plays the doctor here and is Tanvir in Luck By Chance, is also present.
+MC Sher's band member is named JD, similar to KD in Rock On!!

-7. Amruta Subhash had played the role of Ramanna's sister in Raman Raghav 2.0.
-Her mother Jyoti Subhash was Meenaxi's grandmother in Aiyyaa.
+7. Amruta Subhash played Ramanna's sister in Raman Raghav 2.0.
+Her mother, Jyoti Subhash, was Meenaxi's grandmother in Aiyyaa.
 Vijay Maurya was Pankaj in Tumhari Sulu.

 The Cutting Scissors: